This article was updated on Oct. 15, 2018.

 1. Strategic Partner

 Among the C-suite, the CFO is uniquely positioned to be a strategic partner to each department, providing key input on the direction and decision-making of the organization.
-Forbes highlights that "the greatest opportunity for a CFO to impact the value of an organization: contributing to performance and growth, say six out of ten CEOs."

 2. Communicator With All Stakeholders